As a perfect decorative plant and an air-purifying plant for my home, I had to proceed with repotting my Snake plant during its distress hours.

 - Do not keep plants in excess darkness.

-The result is always positive When your snake plant is healthy and thriving.
+The result of repotting is always positive if your Snake plant is healthy and thriving.

-Just keep in mind that too much moisture can cause root rot in your plant, so don’t let it remain in oversaturated soil.
-I hope this guide was helpful.
+Remember that too much moisture can cause root rot in your plant, so don’t let it remain in oversaturated soil.